SAML-Toolkits/ruby-saml/README.md

 ### Verifying Signature on IdP Assertions

 You may require the IdP to sign its SAML Assertions using the following setting.
-With will add `<md:SPSSODescriptor WantAssertionsSigned="true">` to your SP Metadata XML.
+This will add `<md:SPSSODescriptor WantAssertionsSigned="true">` to your SP Metadata XML.
 The signature will be checked against the `<md:KeyDescriptor use="signing">` element present in the IdP's metadata.